-You might find some of the following suggestions helpful.
+You might find some of the suggestions on the next pages helpful.
 But it is also important to remember that although your treatment has finished, you may still need support.
 This might come from family or friends, or from your healthcare team.
 If you are finding it difficult to cope, you can call our cancer support specialists free on 0808 808 00 00.